-‘Justice League’ Trailer Dropped!
-Story to Focus on Cyborg, Zack Snyder Says
+‘Justice League’ Trailer Dropped, Story To Focus On Cyborg, Zack Snyder Says

 Snyder’s move of giving Cyborg’s story more focus in Justice League would also make sense considering the following films in the series.
 We all know that Wonder Woman and Aquaman have upcoming full-length movies of their own for the DCEU, and it’s not hard to imagine The Flash getting one, too.

-However, let’s hope that this doesn’t stop Warner Bros. and the rest of the DCEU for creating a full length Cyborg movie, as well.
+However, let’s hope that this doesn’t stop Warner Bros. and the rest of the DCEU for creating a full-length Cyborg movie, as well.

 [Featured Image by Mike Coppola/Getty Images]